Recoskie/Fl64/docs/Examples.md

   <br /><br />

   Both ways end up with the same results.
 When we divide the number into 1 we are basically asking how many times does the value go evenly the same as we did with the fraction till zero going backwards.
-This gives us a way to add the value back into a fraction.
+This gives us an way to add the value back into a fraction.

   <br /><br />